 What is gin?
 And what are the different types: London Dry, Navy, Old Tom, Pink, Sloe

-Gin is a distilled spirit flavoured with the juniper berry and other natural herbs and spices.
+The question: What is gin? has a pretty simple answer, namely: Gin is a distilled spirit flavoured with the juniper berry and other natural herbs and spices.
+In Britain, it must have an alcohol strength of at least 37.5% and the predominant flavour must be juniper.

 The English have been making gin for centuries – ever since the Dutch-made jenever appeared here in the 17th Century.
 Gin used to be a sweet drink (sugar and other flavourings were used to hide the rough taste of the alcohol).
 But since the 19th century, dry gin has been the most popular type of gin.
 During the last few years, many new small and specialist distilleries such as York Gin have been established.
 These new distilleries (part of the ‘Second Gin Craze’ or ‘Ginaissance’) have significantly raised the standards of English gin.
 Sweetened ‘gin’ has also made a comeback – with some of these drinks (including many ‘gin liqueurs’) not really tasting of juniper - the current accepted definition of what gin actually is.
 Gin has never been uncontroversial.
 And so the debate will continue to rage into the future.